Md-Junaid-Mahmood/Starve-Free-Readers-Writers-Problem-CSN-232/README.md

 ---

-**Readers-Writers Problem** folder in this repository contains the Pseudo Code for the starvation free solution to the Readers Writers Problem.
+**Readers-Writers Problem** folder in this repository contains the Pseudo Code as well working code (written in JAVA programming language) for the starvation free solution to the Readers Writers Problem.